What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

 What is the application process?

-After verifying their eligibility, interested teams should complete and submit the program’s on-line application via the link located in the Cost and Admission tab on the program’s website during the program application period.
+After verifying their eligibility, interested individuals and teams should complete and submit the program’s online application via the link located in the Cost and Admission tab on the program’s website during the program application period.
 Completed applications received by the deadline will be reviewed and phone interviews conducted with applicants eligible to continue the process.

 What should I do if I have trouble with the online application?